The Briggs Posts

 Top Cornice and Coving Trends for Modern Homes

-Modern homes are all about blending style with functionality, and there’s no better way to achieve that than with the right architectural details.
-Cornices and coving, often overlooked, can transform a space, adding elegance and a touch of sophistication.
+Modern homes are all about blending style with functionality, and few elements achieve this balance as effortlessly as thoughtful architectural detailing.
+Cornices and coving are often overlooked, yet they have the power to subtly transform a space, adding depth, refinement, and a quiet sense of sophistication without overwhelming the overall design.

 Let’s explore the top cornice and coving trends for modern homes.